timescale/docs.timescale.com-content/api.md

 | Integer (SMALLINT, INT, BIGINT) |

 >:TIP: The type flexibility of the 'time' column allows the use of non-time-based values as the primary chunk partitioning column, as long as those values can increment.

+>:TIP: For incompatible data types (e.g. `jsonb`) you can specify a function to the `time_partitioning_func` argument which can extract a compatible data type

 The units of `chunk_time_interval` should be set as follows: